zabereznikova/docs.de-de/docs/visual-basic/language-reference/error-messages/sub-or-function-not-defined.md

 ---
-title: Sub oder Funktion ist nicht definiert (Visual Basic) ms.date: 07/20/2015
+title: "\"Sub\" oder \"Function\" ist nicht definiert" ms.date: 07/20/2015
 f1_keywords:
 - vbrID35
 ms.assetid: 661fdb90-ee7d-40ce-b30b-5e7267bd957a
-ms.openlocfilehash: 3a56d5596c79900bb5818a6ed7f8736859b5ea15
+ms.openlocfilehash: 8b81460eccb6be8baa2ea7bc68d0f80c9d16398e
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64593196"
+ms.locfileid: "74349578"
 ---
 # <a name="sub-or-function-not-defined-visual-basic"></a>Sub oder Funktion ist nicht definiert (Visual Basic)
-Ein `Sub` oder `Function` muss definiert werden, damit Sie aufgerufen werden.
+A `Sub` or `Function` must be defined in order to be called.
 Dieser Fehler kann folgende Ursachen haben:

-- Der Prozedurname.
+- Misspelling the procedure name.

-- Versucht, eine Prozedur aus einem anderen Projekt aufzurufen, ohne Sie explizit einen Verweis auf das Projekt in der **Verweise** Dialogfeld.
+- Trying to call a procedure from another project without explicitly adding a reference to that project in the **References** dialog box.

-- Angeben von einer Prozedur, die nicht an die aufrufende Prozedur angezeigt wird.
+- Specifying a procedure that is not visible to the calling procedure.

-- Deklarieren einer Routine für Windows-Dynamic Link Library (DLL) oder Macintosh Coderessourcen-Routine, die nicht in der angegebenen Bibliothek oder einem Code-Ressource ist.
+- Declaring a Windows dynamic-link library (DLL) routine or Macintosh code-resource routine that is not in the specified library or code resource.

 ## <a name="to-correct-this-error"></a>So beheben Sie diesen Fehler

-1. Stellen Sie sicher, dass der Prozedurname richtig geschrieben ist.
+1. Make sure that the procedure name is spelled correctly.

-2. Suchen Sie den Namen des Projekts mit der Prozedur, die Sie aufrufen möchten die **Verweise** Dialogfeld.
-Wenn es nicht angezeigt wird, klicken Sie auf die **Durchsuchen** Schaltfläche, um ihn zu suchen.
-Wählen Sie das Kontrollkästchen links neben den Namen des Projekts, und klicken Sie dann auf **OK**.
+2. Find the name of the project containing the procedure you want to call in the **References** dialog box.
+If it does not appear, click the **Browse** button to search for it.
+Select the check box to the left of the project name, and then click **OK**.

-3. Überprüfen Sie den Namen der Routine.
+3. Check the name of the routine.

 ## <a name="see-also"></a>Siehe auch